jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-2-21-numbers-programmers-should-know.md

 author: joshuacole
 ---

-In 2010 Jeff Dean gave a talk at Stanford on performance numbers every programmer should know.
-Peter Norvig also thought that knowing these numbers was important.
+In 2010 [Jeff][Wiki: Jeff] [Dean][Google: Jeff] gave a talk at [Stanford][Stanford] on
+performance numbers every programmer should know.
+[Peter Norvig][Wiki: Peter] also thought that [knowing these numbers][Answers: Peter] was important.
 Years have passed since then.
 The numbers have changed, but the importance of what the numbers measure still matters when building software.
+This post is intended to [increase factfullness][destiny instinct] in software engineering by refreshing our knowledge of these now outdated numbers.

+The numbers that the aforementioned people think software engineers ought to know concern performance.
+If you're not interested in the details, but just want the general idea

 Some people have claimed that since the numbers are changing it only makes sense to know the numbers in terms of magnitude in relation to each other [1].
 Others